 The remaining time for self-study is not schedules and it is up to your how to spend those.
-Do note that expected workload of each (regular) week is about 40 hours of work or, if you subtract the scheduled moments, 16 hours of self-study.
+Do note that expected workload of each (regular) week is about 40 hours of work and, if you subtract the scheduled moments, equates to 16 hours of self-study.